What is the clenching force of a white shark's jaws. Who has the strongest bite in the world? Dogs have the strongest jaws. Top breeds

 Most sources claim that the bite force of a hyena is 75 atmospheres, however, Wikipedia says a higher figure, but there are no other sources confirming the information in the online encyclopedia.
 Speaking about the fact that the hyena has one of the most powerful bites in the animal kingdom, it should be noted that as a result of its attack, even the bones of a giraffe are crushed.

-The reason for this bite force is that it needs to get at least some food after lions and other large predators leave the remains of their prey.
+The reason for its bite force is that it needs to get at least some food after lions and other large predators leave the remains of their prey.

 Even though they look like dogs, hyenas are actually more closely related to cats.
 It has been discovered that a hyena can kill a dog with a single bite to the neck.
 Contrary to popular belief, hyenas hunt, and ironically, lions often steal their food.
 Like lions, they are very social and cooperative animals.